yashhere/tufte.yashagarwal.in/content/posts/2017-12-31-the-best-till-now.md

-If I have to define 2017 in one word, that would be *amazing*.
+If I have to define 2017 in one word, that would be amazing.
 This year has been a life-changing year for me.
-I learned a lot of new things, had some excellent experience in the company of amazing people, had a great time in my academic life and [SSL](http://athena.nitc.ac.in).
+I learned a lot of new things, had some excellent experience in the company of amazing people, had a great time in my academic life and SSL.
 2017 has been a very significant year for me, and I want to record this memory by documenting some of the most amazing things that I learned and experienced this year.

 ## Grades

 Although I cared very little for grades for the most of my college life, this year changed my perception of grades.
 I finally understood that the grades are also equally important.
 I started *2017* with only one goal --- getting good grades.
-I studied a lot in first half of the year, and it is because of that time, I hold an excellent command over Computer Networks.
+I studied a lot in the first half of the year, and it is because of that time, I hold an excellent command over Computer Networks.
 If I have to choose any one semester for my placement, It would be *6<sup>th</sup> semester*.

 I invested most of my time for preparation of campus placements in the mid of the year.
-Reading Data Structures and Algorithm has proven to be very beneficial for me.
+Reading Data Structures and Algorithms have proven to be very beneficial for me.
 However, the way I studied Data Structures, hasn't improved me a lot in real-world problem-solving skills.

-I did not do exceptionally good in academics in the late half of the year.
+I did not do exceptionally well in academics in the late half of the year.
 Partly because of the *after placement* and *"Dude, it is fourth year"* type of environment around me.
 My final year project did not go in the right direction, and it is one of the very few disappointments for me in *2017*.